SAP/ui5-tooling/docs/pages/Overview.md

 As an alternative to defining your project dependencies in the `package.json`, you can define a static dependency hierarchy for the project in a YAML file.
 This is typically only advised in special cases where none of the other concepts work.

 To use such a file in UI5 CLI, provide a path to it using the [`--dependency-definition`](./CLI.md#common-options) parameter.
-Note that all `package.json` dependencies will be ignored (including UI5 Tooling extensions), but UI5 framework dependencies defined in `ui5.yaml` will still be used.
+Note that all `package.json` dependencies will be ignored (including UI5 CLI extensions), but UI5 framework dependencies defined in `ui5.yaml` will still be used.

 **Example: `projectDependencies.yaml`**